+Then, we generative the $L$ networks according to each layer's specific node-memberships as described in \Cref{sec:simu}.
+Hence, our goal is to recover the common community structure despite observing $L$ networks where the memberships of each node slightly deviates from said community structure.

+In the first simulation for the varying-membership setting, we fix the overall edge density parameter $\rho=0.1$ and vary the membership-switching probability $\delta \in \{0, 0.05, \ldots, 0.5\}$.
+The results are shown in \Cref{fig:simulation_switching}.
+We see that when $\delta < 0.2$, our bias-adjusted sum-of-squared method is still able to estimate the common community structure better than the competing methods, but when $\delta \geq 0.2$, the variability of the node's membership more-or-less overwhelms all six methods.

+In the second simulation for the varying-membership setting, we fix the overall edge density parameter $\rho=0.2$ and vary the membership-switching probability $\delta \in \{0, 0.05, \ldots, 0.5\}$.
+The results are shown in \Cref{fig:simulation_switching2}.
+Interestingly, we see that when $\delta < 0.3$, our bias-adjusted sum-of-squared method is still able to estimate the common community structure better than the competing methods despite many methods being able to estimate the communities reliably when $\delta=0$.
+We hope to investigate this phenomenon via statistical theory in future work.

 \paragraph{Qualitative similarity of results when weighted eigenvectors are considered.} In addition to the four methods considered in \Cref{sec:simu}, we can also consider another popular variant of spectral clustering where the eigenvectors are weighted by the eigenvalues, as mentioned in work like \cite{loffler2019optimality}.